Edited by Pam Weintraub

 Neither country will meet its 2020 greenhouse gas emissions-reduction targets.
 Across Europe, fear of radiation has led Germany, France, Spain, Italy, Austria, Sweden and Switzerland to adopt policies that subsidise solar, wind and hydropower over nuclear as a means of reducing greenhouse gas emissions, despite the fact that most energy and climate-change experts say that intermittent renewable energy sources are insufficient to solve the problem.
 In the United States, 29 state governments subsidise wind and solar power, but only three offer incentives for nuclear, which produces far more clean power, far more reliably.

 Fear of radiation has deep roots.
 It goes back to the use of atomic weapons, and our Cold War worry that they might be used again.
 Modern environmentalism was founded on fear of radioactive fallout from atmospheric testing of such weapons.
 A whole generation was raised on movies and literature and other art depicting nuclear radiation as the ultimate bogeyman of modern technology.
 Psychologically, research has found that we worry excessively about risks that we can’t detect with our own senses, risks associated with catastrophic harm or cancer, risks that are human-made rather than natural, and risks that evoke fearful memories, such as those evoked by the very mention of Chernobyl or Three Mile Island.
-Our fear of radiation is deep, but we should really be afraid of fear instead.Make a donation
+Our fear of radiation is deep, but we should really be afraid of fear instead.Support Aeon: make a one-off donation